grp-bork/samestr_flow/README.md

 ### SameStr databases

-TBD
+Obtain the SameStr database corresponding to your CHOCOPhlAn database from the [Zenodo repository](https://zenodo.org/records/10640239).

 ## Running samestr_flow

-A metaphlow run is controlled by environment-specific parameters (s. [run.config](config/run.config)) and studiy-specific parameters (s. [params.yml](config/params.yml)).
+A samestr_flow run is controlled by environment-specific parameters (s. [run.config](config/run.config)) and studiy-specific parameters (s. [params.yml](config/params.yml)).
 The parameters in the `params.yml` can be specified on the command line as well.

 You can either clone samestr_flow from GitHub and run it as follows